davidtstill/Sentiment_Analysis_DJIA/README.md

 ![alt text](Images/new_df.png)

 # LSTM Models
-We ran two LSTM models and varied some of inputs.
+We ran two LSTM models by varying the architecture for each.

 Model 1 had 280 units and 50 epochs: